BerkieBb/nui_doorlock/README.md

 # nui_doorlock

-A fork that is made to function with [QBCore](https://github.com/qbcore-framework/qb-core).
+A conversion of [nui_doorlock](https://github.com/thelindat/nui_doorlock) for [QBCore](https://github.com/qbcore-framework/qb-core).
 Thank you Linden for this amazing resource, unfortunately Linden has taken it off of their github so this repo now looks like it's a fork of another one but it was originally a fork of the original which was [Linden's](https://github.com/thelindat) repo

 <hr>
 <p align="center"><img src='https://user-images.githubusercontent.com/65407488/114383355-cbd26c00-9bd0-11eb-9079-8c341e6824b1.png'></img></p>